leemunroe/blog/_drafts/moving-wordpress-dreamhost-to-jekyll-github.md

 I added 3 records:

-# A: 192.30.252.153 (for leemunroe.com)
+1. A: 192.30.252.153 (for leemunroe.com)
-# A: 192.30.252.154 (for leemunroe.com)
+2. A: 192.30.252.154 (for leemunroe.com)
-# CNAME: leemunroe.github.io (for www.leemunroe.com)
+3. CNAME: leemunroe.github.io (for www.leemunroe.com)

-Note that you also have to add a `CNAME` file to your repo, with your domain name written here.
+Note that you also have to add file called `CNAME` to your repo, with your domain name written here.

-{% highlight yml %}
+{% highlight yaml %}
 www.leemunroe.com
 {% endhighlight %}

 The annoying part comes when you don't know if you've done this right or not as it can take a while for DNS changes to propogate.
 You could be left waiting 15 minutes or 15 hours, wondering whether the changes you made were correct.

-Working with grunt

-Open source

 ##### Other things easily forgot